Welcome My Orders My Wishlist Recently Viewed My Details My Addresses Saved Credit Card Email Preference Preferred Store Log out

 Keep your bathroom, kitchen and laundry room well ventilated with ceiling exhaust fans that expel humid air and protect your home from mould, mildew and even structural rot.

-An exhaust fan in the bathroom is absolutely essential, but installing an exhaust fan in the kitchen is equally useful.
-While this wouldn’t replace the range hood fan, it’s a great back up for those oops moments – burnt toast and baking mishaps.
-Laundry rooms also benefit from ceiling exhaust fans as they help with extracting condensation from the clothes dryer.
+An exhaust fan in the bathroom is absolutely essential, but installing an exhaust fan in the kitchen or laundry is equally useful.
+While this wouldn’t replace a range hood fan, it’s a great back up for those oops moments – burnt toast and baking mishaps.
+Laundry rooms also benefit from ceiling exhaust fans as they help with extracting condensation from the cloth dryer.

 For an exhaust fan to perform at maximum efficiency, it’s vital for the volume of air being expelled by the fan to be matched by the volume of fresh air flowing into the room.
 It’s also important to position the exhaust fan opposite the source of in-flowing air like a window to encourage a cross-breeze to clear vapour and odours.